25 Nov Managing Software Development Projects: Agile vs. Waterfall Methodologies

 Project management methodologies exist to take you from point A to B as fast, efficiently, and with as little waste as possible.
 The waste bit is important: It entails minimizing lost time, errors, risks, duplicate or low-impact efforts, and costs.

-When it comes to custom web application development, developers typically rely on one of two popular methodologies: Agile or Waterfall.
+When it comes to custom software development, developers typically rely on one of two popular methodologies: Agile or Waterfall.
 In our young industry, there’s still much debate over the two project management styles and which is best.

 Here’s a breakdown: